Icinga/icingadb/doc/02-Installation.md

 ### Enable remote Redis connections <a id="remote-redis"></a>

 By default `icingadb-redis` listens only on `127.0.0.1`.
-If you want to change that (e.g. Icinga Web 2), just change `bind 127.0.0.1 ::1` and `protected-mode yes` in `/etc/icingadb-redis/icingadb-redis.conf` to the interface you want to use and `protected-mode no`.
+If you want to change that, e.g. for Icinga Web 2 or Icinga 2 running on another node, just change `bind 127.0.0.1 ::1` and `protected-mode yes` in `/etc/icingadb-redis/icingadb-redis.conf` to the interface you want to use and to `protected-mode no`.

-> WARNING: Make sure your host is secured by some kind of firewall, if you open Redis to an external interface.
-> Redis, by default, does not have any authentication that prevent others from accessing it.
+> WARNING: By default, Redis does not have any authentication that prevents others from accessing it.
+> If you open Redis to an external interface, make sure that you set up appropriate firewall rules or configure TLS
+> with certificate authentication on Redis and its consumers, i.e. Icinga 2, Icinga DB and Icinga Web 2.

 ### Icinga DB Web